Tummy Tuck (Abdominoplasty)

 Which technique of abdominoplasty is best for me?

 There are two main types of abdominoplasty techniques.
 The main differences are the pattern of skin and fat excision, and the direction of tension placed on the final closure of the wound.
 The Pitanguy abdominoplasty removes more skin and fat in the midline than closer to the waist, and closes mostly in a top to bottom fashion.
 The Lockwood abdominoplasty removes a more even distribution of skin and fat across the width of the abdomen and closes with tension from the waist towards the midline.
 The distribution of your fat, and to some extent preference, will determine which technique is better for you.
+When you come for your consultation to discuss having a tummy tuck in Sydney, your Specialist Plastic Surgeon will discuss your options.

 There are lots of other techniques that can be used, and each is appropriate for different patients and abdomens!
+We evaluate each patient who comes for a tummy tuck in Sydney, and create an individual surgical plan.

-Will liposuction only work?
+Will liposuction work?

 Very few patients will have a great result from liposuction only.
 Without repairing the abdominal muscle position and removing any skin damaged by stretch marks, the most likely result is a tummy that is less fatty but more droopy.
 It is like wearing an old jacket (or sleeping bag) where the filling has been compressed or worn out, but the layers on either side have not been changed.